What Should I Know about Going to the Emergency Room (ER)?

 The nurses start setting up the equipment to care for the patient.
 We've been through this drill before when someone arrives at the ER with low blood pressure.
 I hope it's an easy diagnosis and something that we can treat quickly.
 IV's are set up, monitor pads ready.
 The respiratory tech arrives with her machines just in case they are needed.
 The EMTS unload a man in obvious distress, sweaty, struggling to breathe, and limp.
 "He's had a fever for a couple of days with a cough.
 Past history of COPD, heart problems, and smokes."

 How Are the Causes of Medical Emergencies Diagnosed?

 The diagnosis could be easy, but there are a variety of factors that could be causing this man's condition.
 He is in shock; his blood pressure is so low there is not enough pressure to provide blood flow and oxygen to his brain.
 That's why he is lethargic.
 No doubt the rest of his organs are at risk too.
 But why?

-He's struggling to breathe but is awake enough to complain that his chest hurts to breathe.
-His right lung sounds like there's a pneumonia or infection.
+The victim's vital signs are poor.
+His blood pressure has fallen to a little to 70 over 40, his heart rate is 130, and he's breathing over 30 times per minute.
+His body temperature is 103 F. All bad; however, they all are pointing to an infection that perhaps can be fixed fixed with IV fluids.
+The man is struggling to breathe, but is alert enough to complain that his chest hurts to breathe.
+His right lung sounds like there's pneumonia or infection.
 But he's also wheezing heavily in both lungs.
 What else could it be?
 A pulmonary embolism (blood clot to the lung) could cause shock and fever.
 Tuck that thought away in case it's needed.